 Prevents Cancer and Tumor Growth

 Aside from helping inhibit tumor cells, grape seed has other applications for cancer treatment.
 An Australian scientific study found that grape seed extract reduced the severity of mucositis, a painful inflammation of the mucous membranes of the digestive tract, including the mouth and small intestines due to chemotherapy.
 The researchers also found that grape seed extract killed colon cancer cells outright.
-Other grape seed studies have shown that it stops prostate cancer cells through direct stimulation of tumor suppressing cells, and bladder cancer by increasing oxidative stresses only to the cancer cells, halting their growth, while leaving healthy cells alone.
+Other grape seed studies have shown that it stops prostate cancer cells through direct stimulation of tumor suppressing cells, and bladder cancer by increasing oxidative stresses only to cancer cells, halting their growth, while leaving healthy cells alone.

 An additional way grape seed extract stops cancer is by preventing cancer cells from connecting to blood vessels, and depriving them of oxygen and nutrients.

-If you spend a lot of time outdoors and skin cancer is a concern, grape seed extract may offer protection here as well: a Romanian study reported that keratinocytes (the major type of cells in the outer layer of the skin) treated with grape seed extract 30 minutes before UVB radiation protected them from damage.
+If you spend a lot of time outdoors and skin cancer is a concern, grape seed extract may offer protection here as well: a Romanian study reported that keratinocytes (the major type of cells in the outer layer of the skin) treated with grape seed extract 30 minutes before UVB radiation were protected from damage.

-Overall, I believe the antioxidant power of grape seed is excellent for preventing cancer and it is a natural partner for my favorite natural cancer treatment – curcumin.
+Overall, I believe the antioxidant power of grape seed is excellent for preventing cancer and it is a natural partner for my favorite natural cancer treatment—curcumin.